 Picking a Voice over Internet Protocol (VoIP) system seems like a lot to consider.
 There are just so many options and VoIP configurations available.

-To help you out on your mission to upgrade your business phone service, we’ve put together a list of 17 dos and don’ts to give you some guidance.
+To help you out on your mission to upgrade your commercial phone service, we’ve put together a list of 17 dos and don’ts to give you some guidance.

 DO: Evaluate VoIP requirements